Does your horse need ice or heat?

-In a horse world with easy questions and even easier answers, this is not one of them.
-(Sorry!)
-But here are some guidelines that can point you and your Veterinarian to the right direction.
+- In a horse world with easy questions and even easier answers, it’s hard to say if your horse needs ice or heat on an injury.
+But here are some guidelines that can point you and your veterinarian in the right direction.
 We want to always take care of and possibly pamper our horses, and that means caring for them in times of injury, or as a preventative measure.
-Determining which therapeutic aid to use, be it ice or heat, largely depends on what type of condition you are treating.

 Ice also acts as an analgesic – so your horse feels less pain! #bonus

 Ice or other cooling techniques are used for acute injuries.

 - Acute injuries occur suddenly.
 A good example of this is the horse that is doing his best rodeo impression during turnout and careens into a fence.
 When you take him to the barn, he has a swollen lower leg and a hitch in his giddy-up.

 - You may also want to cool your horse’s legs after he exercises.
 This takes the heat out of your horse’s soft tissues, tendons, and ligaments to help prevent long-term damage.